Meghan Markle Wears Givenchy (Again!) for First Solo Engagement With Queen Elizabeth II

 Samir Hussein/Samir Hussein/WireImage

-After a full morning, Meghan and Queen Elizabeth II will join the Chester City Council for lunch.
-They will then bid the city adieu.
+After a full morning, Meghan and Queen Elizabeth II joined the Chester City Council for lunch.
+They then bid the city adieu.

 While the day seemed to go well, Meghan did commit one faux pas.
 As footage from Leading Britain's Conversation shows, the new royal paused before entering a vehicle to ask a question about protocol: Who should enter the car first?
 The Queen encouraged Meghan to step into the vehicle first.